Why Is Canola Oil Banned In Europe? – Actual Reason

 The environmental impact of this oil is also a concern.
 Canola oil is typically made from genetically modified crops that are grown with the use of harmful pesticides and herbicides.

-How this oil can make obesity in your body?
+How this oil can cause obesity in your body?

 Canola oil is high in omega-6 fats, which have been linked to obesity.
 These fats increase inflammation in the body and can lead to weight gain.